Explore Niagara and western New York with Attingham Alumni and Friends in

 Clockwise from left: The Richardson Hotel, designed by H.H.
 Richardson in 1870 as the Buffalo State Hospital; Hallway of the The AKG (formerly, Albright-Knox Gallery) © Regan Vercruysse, 2023, Flickr; Card “The Less You Require Looking After…” ca. 1906-10, courtesy, Burchfield Penney Art Center at Buffalo State University; The Guaranty Building © Mike Schriver, Buffalophotoblog.com; Darwin Martin House © photo by Alexis Mucha, 2017; detail of leaded glass ceiling © Photo by Alexis Mucha, 2017.

-Our exploration begins with a stunning hotel and inspired landscape, at the National Historic Landmark hotel The Richardson Hotel Buffalo, designed by H. H. Richardson in 1870 as the Buffalo State Hospital and set amidst 40-acres of landscape and grounds designed by Frederick Law-Olmstead.
-This respite in the heart of the city will be our welcoming base as we explore the area’s culture, landscapes, and architectural history.
+Our exploration commences Wednesday evening with an optional cocktail reception at the National Historic Landmark, The Richardson Hotel Buffalo, designed by H. H. Richardson in 1870 as the Buffalo State Hospital and set amidst 40-acres of landscape and grounds designed by Frederick Law Olmstead.
+This respite in the heart of the city will be our welcoming base as we explore the area’s history, landscapes, art, architecture, and restaurants.

 * * * * * * *